From January 2017 our hourly work rates are changing.

-- However, for customers who purchase a package of work hours in advance, we’re offering a rate as low as £38/hour.
+- However, for customers who purchase a package of work hours in advance, we’re offering a lower rate.

 - We also now offer pre-paid work hours from just five hours’ work, rather than a minimum twelve hours in the past, which benefits our smaller clients.